CZ-NIC/envelope/README.md

     * **headers**: Any custom headers (these will not be encrypted with GPG nor S/MIME)
         * **--header name value** (may be used multiple times)
         * **.header(name, value=None, replace=False)**
             * `value` If None, returns value of the header or its list if the header was used multiple times.
-(Note that To, Cc and Bcc headers always return list.)
+(Note that To, Cc, Bcc and Reply-To headers always return list.)
             * `replace` If True, any header of the `key` name are removed first and if `val` is None, the header is deleted.
 Otherwise another header of the same name is appended.
             ```python3
             Envelope().header("X-Mailer", "my-app").header("X-Mailer") # "my-app"